"

 Step 8: Progress is Measured and Reported to Parents

-The student’s Individualized Education Program (IEP) identifies specific goals for the student to accomplish within that academic year.
-To see how well a student with an IEP is performing, it is important to monitor their progress by measuring and assessing their performance and comparing that to their IEP.
-This will provide a snapshot of how well the student is working to achieve their annual goals.
-Additionally, schools need to share this progress with the student’s parent or guardian so they are aware of the student’s performance and are able to advocate for the student where needed.
-Schools must legally provide progress updates to the parents and guardians of students with IEPs as often as parents and guardians of non-disabled students are provided progress updates, like report cards.
+The student’s IEP identifies specific goals for the student to accomplish within that academic year.
+Monitoring student progress by measuring and assessing performance and comparing that to the IEP helps provide a snapshot of how well the student is doing in achieving annual goals.
+Schools also need to share this progress with the student’s parent or guardian so they are aware of the student’s performance and are able to advocate for the student when necessary.
+Schools must legally provide progress updates to the parents and guardians of students with IEPs as often as parents and guardians of non-disabled students receive progress updates, like report cards.

 Step 9: The IEP Is Reviewed

-The student’s Individualized Education Program (IEP) must be reviewed every 12 months as mandated by the Individuals with Disabilities Education Act (IDEA), though the student’s parent or guardian can request to review it at any time.
+IDEA mandates a review of student’s IEP every 12 months, though the student’s parent or guardian can request to review it at any time.
 During the review process, the student’s parent or guardian can provide feedback on the IEP and request changes to better support the student.
 If the parent or guardian does not agree with the IEP or placement, they may file a complaint at the state’s educational department.

 Step 10: The Child is Reevaluated

-Every three years, students receiving special education services must be reevaluated.
-This is an important step in the process because a student’s educational needs may shift over time or no longer fall under one of the 13 disability categories identified by the Individuals with Disabilities Education Act.
-Therefore, rather than viewing this step-by-step process as linear, it should instead be viewed as a cyclical process that continues throughout the student’s academic journey.
+Every three years, schools must reevaluate students who receive special education services, unless the IEP team decides to readjust the evaluation period.
+A student’s educational needs may shift over time or no longer fall under one of IDEA’s 13 disability categories, making reevaluation an important step in the process.
+Rather than viewing this step-by-step process as linear, it should instead be viewed as a cyclical process that continues throughout the student’s academic journey.

 Knowing the Difference Between Accommodations and Modifications

 Understood provides a list of common accommodations and modifications that students receive.
-Some common accommodations are related to the scheduling of assignments, the timing of assignments, and the settings in which they learn.
-Some common modifications are related to the assignments and curriculum; if a student needs to approach the material in a different way, then the teacher may need to make alterations to the assignments so that the students can understand.
+Some common accommodations relate to assignment scheduling, assignment timing, and the learning settings.
+Some common modifications relate to the assignments and curriculum; if a student needs to approach the material in a different way, then the teacher may need to alter the assignments for the student to understand them.

 Practice